alsash110/comm-2216-obs/docs/navigating/commands.md

 We can think of them as _keywords_ that are _mapped_ to a mini program which will execute when we input it into a _terminal_.

-Linux commands have set syntax which allows additional _options_ and _arguments_ to be passed.
+Linux commands have set syntax which allows additional _options_ (_switches_) and _arguments_ to be passed.
 The syntax looks something like this:

 >> _command_ [_options_] [_arguments_]

 Things we should pay attention to:

-1. The command, options, and arguments must be separated by spaces.
+1. The command, options (switch), and arguments must be separated by spaces.
 1. Short command options starts with `-`.
 They can be grouped and the order does not matter.
 1. Long command options starts with `--`.
 1. The command reads from left to right so _options_ and _arguments_ reference to the command on the left.